-- 1. A DSM diagnosis is the primary focus of active, daily treatment. - 2.
-There is a reasonable expectation for improvement in the severity of the current acute symptoms and behaviors and this requires a minimum of thirty hours each week to provide treatment, structure and support. - 3.
+- 1. A DSM diagnosis is the primary focus of active treatment each program day. - 2.
+There is a reasonable expectation for improvement in the severity of the current acute symptoms and behaviors and this requires a minimum of twenty hours each week to provide treatment, structure and support. - 3.
 The treatment is not primarily social, custodial, interpersonal, domiciliary or respite care. - 4.
-The therapeutic supports available in the member's home community are insufficient to stabilize the member's condition and a minimum of thirty hours of treatment each week is required to accomplish clinically significant symptom reduction. - 5.
-For members with a recent history of treatment usage involving multiple treatment attempts at partial hospitalization care, there must be documentation of the ability to participate in and benefit from the treatment at the partial hospitalization level of care. - 6.
-The member has documented symptoms and/or behaviors that are a significant deterioration from baseline function demonstrated by recent changes in behavior(s)/psychiatric symptoms that result in major functional impairment in at least three of the following areas: - a. primary support - b. social/interpersonal - c. occupational/educational - d. health/medical compliance - e. ability to maintain safety for either self or others - 7.
-There is documentation of risk of harm, and the member is able to develop and implement a safety plan both in the structured treatment environment and a plan (personal and professional) outside of treatment hours. - 8.
-The member is cognitively capable to actively engage in the recommended treatment plan and the member is expressing willingness to participate in the recommended treatment plan. - 9.
+The therapeutic supports available in the member's home community are insufficient to stabilize the member's condition and a minimum of twenty hours of treatment each week is required to accomplish clinically significant symptom reduction. - 5.
+If a member has a recent history involving multiple treatment attempts with recidivism, the facility develops and implements a treatment plan focused on increasing motivation, readiness for change, practicing new skills to facilitate the development of recovery and other supports to benefit the member in his/her recovery process. - 6.
+The member has documented symptoms and/or behaviors that are a significant deterioration from baseline function demonstrated by recent changes in behavior(s)/psychiatric symptoms that result in significant functional impairment in at least three of the following areas: - a. primary support - b. social/interpersonal - c. occupational/educational - d. health/medical compliance - e. ability to maintain safety for either self or others - 7.
+The member is cognitively capable to actively engage in the recommended treatment plan and the member is expressing willingness to participate in the recommended treatment plan. - 8.
 This level of care is necessary to provide structure for treatment when at least one of the following exists: - a.
-The member's office-based providers submit cogent clinical documentation that the member requires the requested level of care secondary to multiple factors, including but not limited to, medical comorbidity with instability that acutely threatens overall health, concurrent substance abuse, unstable living situations, a current support system that engages in behaviors that undermine the goals of treatment and adversely affect outcomes, lack of community resources or any other factors that would impact the overall treatment outcome and community tenure. - b.
-After a recent therapeutic trial, the member has a documented history of an inability to be managed at an intensive lower level of care, being uncooperative with treatment or failing to respond to treatment with a reduction in symptom frequency, duration or intensity that triggered the admission. - c.
+The member's office-based providers submit cogent clinical documentation that the member requires the requested level of care secondary to multiple factors, including but not limited to, medical comorbidity with instability that acutely threatens overall health, concurrent substance abuse, unstable living situations, a current support system that engages in behaviors that undermine the goals of treatment and adversely affects outcomes, lack of community resources or any other factors that would impact the overall treatment outcome and community tenure. - b.
+After a recent therapeutic trial, the member has a documented history of an inability to be managed at an intensive lower level of care, being uncooperative with treatment or

+- failing to respond to treatment with a reduction in symptom frequency, duration or intensity that triggered the admission. - c.
 The member is at high risk for admission to a higher level of care secondary to multiple recent previous treatments that resulted in unsuccessful community tenure despite intensive treatment.